Explore! Awesome South African Artists by Cobi Labuschagne

 Explore!
 Awesome South African Artists is an upcoming book that does just what it says – profiles our local visual artists.
-With punchy write-ups accompanied by beautiful illustrations, it’s the perfect 101 guide on our country’s artistic landscape. #Trending is running extracts.
-Here is the second, on Igshaan Adams:
+With punchy write-ups accompanied by beautiful illustrations, it’s the perfect 101 guide on South Africa’s artistic landscape. #Trending is running extracts from the book, and this week’s is on Nandipha Mntambo:

 “If your father is a pastor, he has to go from congregation to congregation where he gets placed by the church.
 That means a lot of moving around.
 That is how Nandipha Mntambo grew up.
 She was always experiencing new places and new people.